MariahCasciola/single-player-tick-tac-toe/docs/plan.md

 + Program will place it's piece in the available corners, or the center, if those cells are occupied, it will place it's piece at random.

++ Design a more appealing UI.

 ## Future Developement

-+ Design a more appealing UI.

 + Render a little cat when there is a cat game.

 + Write tests.

-+ CPU must go first sometimes instead of player going first every game.
++ Opt for the CPU to go first sometimes instead of player going first every game.

 + Loading page will choose who is "X" and "O" at random.